Inside Story

 Shanghai sling

-Although it symbolises China’s embrace of the market economy, Shanghai is still very much shaped by the party and struggling to overcome entrenched corruption, writes Peter Browne
+Although it symbolises China’s embrace of the market economy, Shanghai is still very much shaped by the party and entrenched corruption

-Shanghai’s reputation as “the Paris of the East” became a cliché, but it was a cliché that would have a significant impact over the next half century.
-The city’s hybrid character had developed after 1842, when the Treaty of Nanjing opened up Shanghai and four other Chinese ports to Western trade, attracting European and American entrepreneurs and waves of displaced Russians and exiles from Europe.
+Shanghai’s reputation as “the Paris of the East” might have become a cliché, but the city’s hybrid character endured.
+Its genesis was in the years after 1842, when the Treaty of Nanjing opened up Shanghai and four other Chinese ports to Western trade, attracting European and American entrepreneurs and waves of displaced Russians and exiles from Europe.
 Combined with the energy of local traders and migrants from inland China, these new arrivals created a new kind of dynamism.
 By the 1930s Shanghai was one of the world’s five most important commercial centres and its second-busiest port, responsible for 40 per cent of China’s industrial output.

 Inevitably, Shanghai’s free-wheeling milieu, dampened but not crushed by the second world war, clashed with the mood of the revolutionary forces that took the city in May 1949.
 “Shanghai is a non-productive city,” declared one newspaper as the communist government tightened its control later in 1949.
 “It is a criminal city.
 It is a refugee city.
 It is the paradise of adventurers.”
 To deal with this unruly agglomeration, the secretary of the local party committee proposed (unsuccessfully) that half the population be dispatched to the countryside.